GoogleCloudPlatform/gcsfuse/docs/dev_guide.md

   mainline, the feature will roll out as an experimental feature in the next GCSFuse release with the feature disabled by default.

-* Developers should open a GitHub issue ( see [example](https://github.com/GoogleCloudPlatform/gcsfuse/issues/793)) to track the feature's progress towards GA readiness.
+* Developers should open a new GitHub issue ( see [example](https://github.com/GoogleCloudPlatform/gcsfuse/issues/793)) to track the feature's progress towards GA readiness.
 This issue should outline the motivation for the feature, its design, and any known